 The IAT was developed by social psychologists at Harvard University, the University of Virginia, and the University of Washington.
 The test forms the basis for Project Implicit, an international non-profit with a mission to educate and collect data on implicit (or “unconscious”) bias.

-How does it work?
+How does the IAT work?

 When you take the IAT, you are asked to quickly sort words and images onto the left and right sides of your computer screen.
 Depending on the test you take, the images are of people who represent different races, ages, genders, etc. The words are either positive (“happy,” “attractive”) or negative (“angry,” “failure”).

-Is it accurate?
+Is the IAT accurate?

 But familiarity plays into the construction of biases, so it may be impossible to completely separate the two concepts.
-The IAT does have limitations, but it’s a useful method for identifying unconscious bias—and this is essential in the effort to mitigate its negative effects.
+The IAT does have limitations, but analyzing IAT results is a useful method for identifying implicit bias—and this is essential in the effort to mitigate its negative effects.

 How can you take the IAT?

 You can choose to take one or all of them on the Project Implicit website.
 For a more entertaining version of the test, check out MTV’s Look Different campaign.
 MTV partnered with Project Implicit to create IATs on race, gender, and sexual orientation that feature celebrities including Kendrick Lamar, Daniel Radcliffe, and Mindy Kaling.

-Interpreting the results
+Interpreting your IAT results